Blake Wood, Relief Pitcher, Los Angeles Angels

 College: Georgia Institute of Technology

-Blake Wood, relief pitcher for the Cincinnati Reds, was first drafted in 2006 by the Kansas City Royals.
+Blake Wood, relief pitcher for the Los Angeles Angels, was first drafted in 2006 by the Kansas City Royals.
 He pitched in the Royals' minor league system from 2006 through 2009.

 Wood pitched in 51 games with the Royals in 2010.
 He had control issues, walking 22 batters while striking out just 31.
 He finished the season with 1 win and 3 losses and a 5.07 ERA in 49.2 innings.
 The following season, he fared better, finishing with a 3.75 ERA in 55 games.